fsantanna-uerj/serrapilheira/Submissao/final.md

 race conditions at compile time in order to prevent them.

-We consider that we reached a satisfactory design regarding energy efficiency, but we still need to polish the implementation of Céu to make it ready for a comprehensive quantitative evaluation to be described next.
+We consider that we reached a satisfactory design regarding energy efficiency, which was our main goal for the first year.
+However, we still need to polish the implementation of Céu to make it ready for a comprehensive quantitative evaluation to be described next.

 <!--
 LCTES'18: https://conf.researchr.org/event/LCTES-2018/lctes-2018-papers-wip-transparent-standby-for-low-power-resource-constrained-embedded-systems-a-programming-language-based-approach